RCFE Initial Certification Training

 You can start the 20 hour online section as soon as you register.
 The online section must be completed prior to the last day of the live section.

 The 60 hour live section of our Initial Certification course is 7 days.
 Each live day begins at 8 am and ends at 5 pm.
-The day is 9 straight hours, no lunch break, and short periodic breaks are provided.
+All days, excluding the last one, are 9 straight hours, no lunch break, though short periodic breaks are provided.
 The last day is 6 hours long.

 This class is online.